Music in Bloom 2026

 New England Botanic Garden at Tower Hill

-Re-echo by Katy Abbott
+Katy Abbott (b.
+1971)

 Re-Echo for vibraphone and cello was written for Claire Edwardes and Julian Smiles.
 This work is a re-imagining of a region in Saudi Arabia that borders the UAE, called The Empty Quarter.
-Elements of the work hint at the desolate, isolated geographical area and contain other, emotionally ‘empty’ aspects, such as separation from country and family/friends.
+Elements of the work hint at the desolate, isolated geographical area and contain other emotionally “empty” aspects, such as separation from country and family/friends.

-The Pleasure at Being the Cause by Christopher Cerrone
+The Pleasure at Being the Cause (2021)

 The phrase “The Pleasure at Being The Cause” was coined by the German psychologist Karl Groos about cause and effect.
 This phrase was in my mind when Inbal Segev asked me to write a piece reflecting upon the experience of living through a pandemic year.
 So I wrote a brief piece for cello and piano reflecting on Groos’s idea relating to chamber music: each moment is determined by one player relating to the other.
 It opens with the simple sound of freely bouncing the bow on the string.
 This bouncing sound (the cause) is then imitated by the piano (the effect).
-As the piece proceeds the roles of cause and effect changes moment to moment, but each player’s role throughout is tightly bound to this simple idea.
+As the piece proceeds, the roles of cause and effect change moment to moment, but each player’s role throughout is tightly bound to this simple idea.

-Distance by Shawn Okpebholo
+Shawn Okpebholo (b.
+1981)

 Composed in memory of Roger Lundin—a beloved teacher, scholar, and friend—this elegy for cello and marimba is inspired by Miho Nonaka’s poem Distance, written in Roger’s honor.
-The instrumentation reflects his quiet strength and depth, while musical quotations from Prepare Me One Body and For All the Saints pay tribute to his faith, humility, and devotion.
+The instrumentation reflects his quiet strength and depth, while musical quotations from “Prepare Me One Body” and “For All the Saints” pay tribute to his faith, humility, and devotion.
 Evoking themes of body, breath, grace, and memory, the work is dedicated to Roger’s wife, Susan Lundin.

-Reflections by Shao Ying Low
+Shao Ying Low (b.
+1970)

-Reflections was composed in August 2013, and it was inspired by American composer, Eric Ewazen.
-Having played his trio for flute, horn and piano, I like the very pastoral feel of that piece, especially the second movement.
+Reflections was composed in August 2013, and it was inspired by American composer Eric Ewazen.
+I have played his trio for flute, horn and piano, and I like the very pastoral feel of that piece, especially in the second movement.
+In Reflections, I use the clarinet and horn because I like their warm tones, which, to me personally, have a very pastoral feel.Having played his trio for flute, horn and piano, I like the very pastoral feel of that piece, especially the second movement.
 I use the clarinet and horn because I like their warm tones and (to me personally) very pastoral feel.

-Three Paintings for Clarinet, Horn, and Piano by Gina Gillie
+Three Paintings for Clarinet, Horn, & Piano (2021)

 I. Highland Castle

 II.
-Lavener Fields
+Lavender Fields

 III.
 Conneaut Rag